When I talk to my friends about British Airways, they often wonder why I would focus on an airline that doesn’t fly within the United States.

 - No Foreign Transaction Fee

-To help offset the $550 annual fee, each year you’ll receive $200 in airline fee credits and $200 in Uber credits.
-Additionally, you’ll have access to American Express Centurion Lounges and over 1,100 other airport lounges.
+To help offset the $550 annual fee, each year you’ll receive in airline fee credits and $200 in Uber credits.
+Additionally, you’ll have access to American Express Centurion Lounges and in a huge number of other airport lounges.

 American Express Membership Rewards points transfer 1:1 to British Airways and Amex will occasionally offer bonuses in the 30% to 40% range to encourage transfers.